 The hall, adjacent to the Methodist Church is available for hire for regularly or occasionally or for one-off events such as children’s parties, or funeral teas.
-(The hall was built mostly by Methodists, as a ‘Band of Hope’ meeting place, to encourage people to be teetotal.
+The hall was originally built as a ‘Band of Hope’ meeting place, mostly by Methodists, to encourage people to be teetotal.
 A legacy from those days is that alcohol cannot be consumed on virtually all Methodist premises.
-Even our communion wine has to be non-alcoholic!)
+Even our communion wine has to be non-alcoholic!

 It is now equipped with a large wall mounted screen, blackout blinds and a projector stand.

 a local resident, a visitor staying with friends or on holiday in the

 Cotswolds, you can always be sure of a warm welcome at

 Mickleton Prayer Chain

 The chain of daily prayer for those facing difficulties continues to operate.
 Details given to us remain confidential but can be as little as a name, or a situation.
 New members of the chain will be welcomed.
 If you wish to ask us to pray for anyone, please contact the Minister.

 We are committed to being good stewards of God's creation and are doing what we can to step lightly on the Earth.
 We recycle batteries and mobile phones, collect spectacles to go to Africa and used stamps to raise funds for a local wildlife project.
 We have signed up to Good Energy and are supporting the generation of fossil free energy from renewables such as wind and solar.

 Fairtrade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.
 A wide range of products is available in the vestibule of the church.